Asahi2303/Desktop-app/README.md

 # Jolly Children Academic Center - Desktop School Management System

-A comprehensive cross-platform desktop application built with Electron and React for managing school operations, student records, attendance, grading, billing, and more.
+A cross-platform desktop application built with Electron and React for managing school operations, student records, attendance, grading, staff, and more.

 ## 🎯 Features